Shoulder Injury At Work & Michigan Workers’ Comp Claim FAQs

 Here’s more information on what to do after a work injury.

 When you have an injury at work, something may have changed.
 Watch out for increased pain symptoms.
-You may have developed a torn rotator cuff or a torn labrum.
 It will be up to your doctor to determine if the condition is work-related.

 Q. I’ve been sent to an IME, now what?